lokkut/pepper-points/README.md

   * Accuracy
     * Rhythm Complexity
       * Takes the variance of estimated BPM between hit objects in (arbitrary length after note) per note and average over entire map length.
-      * If there was any way I could apply an FFT to take the
     * Instead of using a mapper-defined valued like OD, this will be calculated using the UR and a minimum applicable UR calculated using the Rhythm Complexity, thus any UR lower than that would be irrelevant, similar to SSing a map.
 However this would de-weight 1-2 jump spams, since they are not complex rhythmically.
 It would then most likely be calculated like
     >p = f(rhythm complexity);
     >Value = g( p / Max( UR, p )  );
   * Strain
     * Since speed is quite literally a binary, "Can I hit that speed?", It is the total strain required which is the issue.
 However arguably strain increases with speed so it's somewhat involved anyway.
+Currently strain has an effective cap which is determined by the speed.
 * Reading - uncertain, difficult due to relatively subjective view point
   * Spacing
     * Variance in spacing of notes currently on screen - this may over-weight spacing variant streams, but i doubt it